mesonbuild/meson/docs/markdown/Reference-manual.md

 tests.
 It has the following methods.

-- `append(varname, value)` appends the given value to the old value of the environment variable, e.g.  `env.append'('FOO', 'BAR', separator : ';')` produces `BOB;BAR` if `FOO` had the value `BOB` and plain `BAR` if the value was not defined.
+- `append(varname, value)` appends the given value to the old value of the environment variable, e.g.  `env.append('FOO', 'BAR', separator : ';')` produces `BOB;BAR` if `FOO` had the value `BOB` and plain `BAR` if the value was not defined.
 If the separator is not specified explicitly, the default path separator for the host